 A newspaper report from 1819 talks of mangoes, among other fruits, being cultivated by Torres Strait Islanders on Murray Island.
 Since the mango had been known in India and Southeast Asia for 4000 years, it may well have been grown in the islands for centuries before the first specimens were imported to mainland Australia.

 The mango is indigenous to the area that now includes northeast India, Myanmar and Bangladesh, where fossil evidence has shown it was growing up to 30 million years ago.
 Voyagers over the ages distributed the plants widely including to the Philippines, South America and West Africa.

 The first plants to reach colonial Australia may have been those given by a Royal Navy officer, Captain Curry, to the Sydney Botanic Gardens in 1823.
-The trees flourished, but failed to produce fruit in the local climate.
-The following year, some migrated to Humpybong (now Redcliffe) in Queensland along with convicts and military personnel establishing the new penal settlement of Moreton Bay.
+The trees flourished but failed to produce fruit in the local climate.
+The following year, some were carried to Humpybong (now Redcliffe) in Queensland along with convicts and military personnel establishing the new penal settlement of Moreton Bay.

 He wrote of the mango:

 The plant as a rule is most hardy and vigorous, and, although a native of the tropics, possesses a remarkable constitution which appears to adapt it to far lower latitudes, I doubt not that it would flourish well in some districts of the Darling Downs, and that as its cultivation extends in course of time, it will be as familiar to the colonists as many plants which are indigenous to Queensland, while other more sensitive exotics sicken and die, unless very carefully nurtured.
 The mango, having once fairly taken root, shifts for itself, and comes to as much perfection as in its native soil.